Sélectionne les dates de voyage pour voir les prix

 Costs Include:

-The majority of your program cost goes towards the implementation of research projects.
+The majority of your program cost goes toward the implementation of research projects.

 Excluded:

-* Meals - The research camp has a fully equipped kitchen where you can prepare your meals and there are daily trips to the local supermarket where you can purchase food.
-Alternatively, there is a restaurant on site where you can order lunch and dinner from a large menu.
+* Meals – The research accommodation has a fully equipped kitchen where you can prepare your meals.
+There are regular trips to the local supermarket where you can purchase all common food items.
+Alternatively, there is a restaurant across the road where you can order lunch and dinner from a large menu.

 FLIGHT BOOKING IMPORTANT INFO: